I hope you are doing well. I have a quick question for you. I can't seem to get through my interviews with the Top 3 consulting firms.

 So given that your description lacked specific reasons as to why you did not do well in case interviews with the Top 3 suggests that you may not have yet mastered the case interview process.

-In other words, it suggests you still have room to improve in your case interview performance, and have not yet hit the ceiling on your raw talent.
+In other words, it suggests you still have room to improve in your case interview performance and have not yet hit the ceiling on your raw talent.

-If you are unclear as to why your performance on cases with the Top 3 were not good enough to pass, and you haven't either obtained the Look Over My Shoulder® program or you have the program but have not gone through in the recommended five times, I would strongly encourage you to do so.
+If you are unclear as to why your performance on cases with the Top 3 was not good enough to pass, and you haven't either obtained the Look Over My Shoulder® program or you have the program but have not gone through in the recommended five times, I would strongly encourage you to do so.

 Then, I would encourage you to do live practice with friends using the LOMS best practice performances as a role model for specific habits and skills to practice in your live practice interviews.